-When we are talking about the cost of living, we can’t forget about food.
-When it comes to eating out, surely the expenditure will be a bit higher than if we decided to prepare meals by ourselves.
-When it comes to cheap, small restaurants, the cost of a meal will be between 25 and 50 yuan (approx. 3,60 – 7,30 USD).
-A three-course meal in a middle-class restaurant for two people will cost about 150 – 300 yuan (approx. 23 – 44 USD).
-We can also go to a fast-food restaurant for a quick filling meal.
+When talking about the cost of living, you can’t forget about food.
+When it comes to eating out, surely the expenditure will be a bit higher than if you decided to prepare meals yourself.
+When it comes to cheap diners, the cost of a meal will be between RMB 25 and 70 (USD 3.60 – 10).
+A three-course meal in a middle-class restaurant for two people will cost about RMB 200 – 450 (USD 30 – 65).
+You can also go to a fast-food restaurant for a quick, filling meal.
 Both McDonald’s and KFC are very popular in China.
-We will pay 13 yuan (approx. 1,90 USD) for large fries from KFC.
+For a Mcdonald’s or KFC meal, you will pay RMB 40 (USD 5.80).

 For a domestic beer, you will pay from RMB 5 to 33 (USD 0.70 – 4.80).
 However, for an imported beer in a 0,33 l bottle, you will pay about RMB 15 – 50 (USD 2.20 – 7).
 Coca-Cola or Pepsi in a 0,33 l bottle costs about RMB 3 to 6 (USD 0.44 – 0.87).
 When it comes to water, it is very cheap.
 A 0,33 l bottle is about RMB 2 to 5 (USD 0.30 – 0.70).
 Coffee is not very popular in China, but places like Starbucks are gaining more and more appreciation.
 The cost of the espresso is about RMB 21 (USD 3).
 For a cappuccino, you will pay from RMB 15 to 36 (USD 2.20 – 5.20).

 Products in Shanghai stores

-Some people, instead of eating out, will probably decide to prepare a meal by themselves.
+Instead of eating out, some people will probably decide to prepare a meal by themselves.
 The cost of food won’t be that high then.
 Below we present examples of products with their prices.